heyssshhh/justareadme/README.md

 `npm install --save-dev gulp`

-:rocket: **Open `gulpfile.js`** This is the file we will be working work in.
-Let's make sure we can use gulp by finding the tag that says **"//include gulp"** and under that add:
+:rocket: Open **`gulpfile.js`** This is the file we will be working work in.
+Let's make sure we can use gulp by finding the tag that says "//include gulp" and under that add:

 `const gulp = require('gulp');`

 Great!
 First, we'll add in a plugin for sass and Pug that will compile our files into html and css

+## Adding plugins

 ### SASS